dev-michael-nguyen/mi-mono-repo/libs/mi-angular-ui-lib/README.md

-# mi-ui-lib
+# mi-angular-ui-lib

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `ng test mi-ui-lib` to execute the unit tests.
+Run `ng test mi-angular-ui-lib` to execute the unit tests.